 The purpose of the Fluor contribution program is to help build prosperity and empower progress in communities where Fluor has a presence.
 Whether through the Fluor Foundation or corporate or international operations, Fluor focuses its grant investments on making a sustainable impact in key areas of focus where we can leverage volunteerism through a local employee base.
 Please review the following grant guidelines carefully before starting the application process.

 What You Need to Apply

 All grant applications from United States-based, non-profit organizations must be submitted through the online application system.
-Please click here to send a message to Community Relations that will be forwarded to the appropriate local community relations representative outside the U.S.

 Applicants will be required to upload specific documentation in a Word, Excel, or PDF file format.
 These documents must already be saved on your hard drive in order for them to upload successfully.